 4. Unsubscribe from unwanted mailing lists and newsletters

-However, you need to be a bit careful when unsubscribing from spam emails.
+However, be careful when unsubscribing from spam emails.
 Some scammers use fake unsubscribe links that can lead you to a dodgy website or even download malware onto your device.
-To dodge these dirty trick, only unsubscribe from emails sent by companies you know and trust, and make sure the unsubscribe link looks legitimate before you click on it.

 5. Set up custom filters and rules

-Now, how you set up these filters and rules can vary based on your email provider.
-Most of them, like Gmail, Outlook, and Yahoo Mail, have built-in tools and settings that let you create filters based on specific criteria.
-You can set rules based on the sender’s email address, certain words in the subject line, or even keywords in the email content.
+Now, the method of setting up these filters and rules can vary based on your email provider.
+Companies like Gmail, Outlook, and Yahoo Mail all have built-in tools and settings that let you create filters based on specific criteria.

 6. Keep your primary email address private